Slytherin-Blue-Ocean/GymX5000/README.md

 ## API Endpoints

 ### `GET /api/v1/activities`
-Retrieve a list of all activities
+Retrieve a list of all activities.

 ### `GET /api/v1/recipes`
 Retrieve a list of all recipes or specific recipe information.